CasGoos/measurement_and_replication/README.md

 File                        | Description                      | Usage
 --------------------------- | -------------------------------- | --------------
 README.md                   | Description of project           | Human editable
-WORCSPersonalTemplate_a.Rproj | Project file                     | Loads project
+Measurement_and_Replication.Rproj | Project file               | Loads project
 LICENSE                     | User permissions                 | Read only
 .worcs                      | WORCS metadata YAML              | Read only
 renv.lock                   | Reproducible R environment       | Read only
 renv/                       | storage of info for renv.lock    | Read only
-Data/AnalysisData/          | fully cleaned data, with codebooks  | Read only Data/InputData/             | pseudo-anonymized raw data       | Read only
+Data/AnalysisData/          | fully cleaned data               | Read only
+Data/InputData/             | pseudo-anonymized raw data       | Read only
 Data/IntermediateData/      | any semi-cleaned data            | Read only
-Data/LocalInputData/        | raw data on local system (empty on github)  | Read only Data/Data_package_description.Rmd| full description of content and use of data | Human editable Scripts/Manuscript/r-references.bib | BibTex references for R packages used | Human editable Scripts/Manuscript/references.bib | BibTex references for manuscript | Human editable Scripts/Manuscript/manuscript.rmd | Source code for paper (including data processing and analysis code)   | Human editable Scripts/Manuscript/manuscript.pdf | Main exported version of the paper for reading  | Read Only Scripts/prepare_data.R   | Script to load in raw data       | Human editable Scripts/source_script.R     | Script with self-made functions for the manuscript | Human editable SupplementaryMaterials/     | misc. materials                  | Read only SupplementaryMaterials/Pre-registration.pdf     | The manuscript's original pre-registration | Read only SupplementaryMaterials/Pre-registration_deviation_table.pdf     | List of deviations from the pre-registration in the manuscript | Read only
+Data/LocalInputData/        | raw data on local system (empty on github)  | Read only Data/Data_package_description.Rmd | full description of content and use of data | Human editable Scripts/Manuscript/r-references.bib | BibTex references for R packages used | Human editable Scripts/Manuscript/references.bib | BibTex references for manuscript | Human editable Scripts/Manuscript/manuscript.rmd | Source code for paper (including data processing and analysis code)  | Human editable Scripts/Manuscript/manuscript.pdf | Main exported version of the paper for reading  | Read Only Scripts/Manuscript/manuscript_files  | exported versions of the figures in the article  | Read Only Scripts/prepare_data.R      | Script to load in raw data       | Human editable SupplementaryMaterials/     | misc. materials                  | Read only SupplementaryMaterials/Pre-registration.pdf | The manuscript's original pre-registration  | Read only SupplementaryMaterials/data_retrieval_information.Rmd   | Description of the file paths and names of the Many Labs protocols and datasets used as the sample  | Human editable
-SupplementaryMaterials/manuscript_v.master_thesis.Rmd     | deprecated master thesis version of the manuscript (Note: does not run in this folder, move to manuscript folder if desired to run)  | Human editable
-SupplementaryMaterials/reproducible_data_retrieval_information.Rmd     | Description of the file paths and names of the Many Labs protocols and datasets used as the sample | Human editable
-SupplementaryMaterials/AppendixScripts/    | this folder contains the Rmarkdown files that form the source code for the appendices | Human Editable
 SupplementaryMaterials/CodingProtocols/     | the coding protocols used to code the articles & studies  | Read only SupplementaryMaterials/CodingProtocols/coding_protocol_information.Rmd   | additional clarifying information on the coding protocol and its modifications  | Read only
+SupplementaryMaterials/SupplementaryAnalysesScripts/    | this folder contains the Rmarkdown files that contain both the descriptions and code for the supplementary analyses  | Human Editable

 <!--  You can consider adding the following to this file:                    -->
 <!--  * A citation reference for your project                                -->